pseudojo/docker-rabbitmq-cluster/README.md

 The `.env` file contains environment variables that can be used to change the default username, password and virtual host.

-## HA Proxy
+## HAProxy

-This `docker compose.yml` file comes with the latest version of [HA Proxy](http://www.haproxy.org/), an open source software that provides a high availability load balancer and proxy server.
+This `docker-compose.yml` file comes with the latest version of [HAProxy](http://www.haproxy.org/), an open source software that provides a high availability load balancer and proxy server.

 It should be fairly easy to add a [`port mapping`](https://docs.docker.com/compose/compose-file/#ports) for the individual containers if it is desired to connect to a specific broker node.

+For monitoring, Connect to HAProxy Statistics Page.
+URL is `localhost:1936`.

 ## Uninstall